nodemailer/wildduck/README.md

 ![](https://raw.githubusercontent.com/nodemailer/wildduck/master/public/duck.png)

-Wild Duck is a distributed IMAP/POP3 mail server. _Distributed_ means that Wild Duck uses a distributed database (sharded + replicated MongoDB) as a backend for storing all data, including emails.
-Wild Duck instances are stateless, any user can connect to any Wild Duck instance.
-Wild Duck uses a write ahead log to keep
+Wild Duck is a scalable no-SPOF IMAP/POP3 mail server.
+Wild Duck uses a distributed database (sharded + replicated MongoDB) as a backend for storing all data, including emails.
-IMAP sessions between different instances in sync.

 Wild Duck tries to follow Gmail in architectural design.
 If there's a decision to be made then usually the answer is to do whatever Gmail has done.